madanmx/GameSFX/README.md

 dark_refine.py
 Make sure you have all the relevant input files before executing this python code.
 1. dark_start.pdb
-2. Fo_dark.mtz
+2. dark.mtz
 3. file.cif (ex:LBV.cif)
-copy above files to this directory and use ls to see all the files are there command-prompt$ls                          #list the files and directory dark_start.pdb
+copy above files to this directory and use ls to see all the files are there command-prompt$ls                          #list the files and directory dark_start.pdb dark.mtz
-Fo_dark.mtz
 LBV.cif
 dark_refine.py
-command-prompt$./dark_refine.py            #Start the dark structure refinement to generate the refine.mtz and dark.pdb file.
+command-prompt$./dark_refine.py            #Start the dark structure refinement to generate the dark_phases.mtz and dark.pdb file.

 #### Prepare Fobs_timepoint or Fobs_light.mtz
 command-prompt$cd light                            #change directory to light directory